MEMF 2019 Quick Reference List

 *Advanced Loud Band Intensive (Bob Wiemken)

 Participation by audition/permission only.
 8 – 10 players.
-A select group of eight advanced players of cornetto, shawm, sackbut, and dulcian will focus their entire MEMF week on forming and polishing a historically-based reed and brass ensemble such as flourished in German courts, cathedrals and towns during the 16th and early 17th centuries.
+A select group of eight advanced players of cornetto, shawm, sackbut, and dulcian will focus their entire MEMF week on forming and polishing a historically-based reed and brass ensemble.
 The program will consist of three sessions a day.